emilypuchala/MasterThesis/README.md

 #  Master's Thesis
-> This repository is a work in progress while my master's thesis is being finalized.

 ## About
 This repository contains reproducible Jupyter notebooks developed as part of my master's thesis at the University of Oslo.